 Clinical trials are designed and conducted in a variety of ways.
 A "placebo-controlled" trial is one in which the trial tests the results of a group of patients, referred to as an "arm" of the trial, receiving the drug being tested against those of an arm that receives a placebo, which is a substance of identical appearance that is not therapeutic in a medical or chemical sense.
 In a "double-blind" study, neither the researcher nor the patient knows into which arm of the trial the patient has been placed, or whether the patient is receiving the drug or the placebo.
 "Randomized" means that upon enrollment, patients are placed into one arm or the other at random by computer.
 "Parallel control" trials generally involve a study arm with a patient population that is not exposed to the study medication (i.e., is either on placebo or standard treatment protocols) for comparison to the drug being tested and groups are assigned upon patient admission to the study and remain in those groups for the duration of the study.
 An "open label" study is one where the researcher and the patient know that the patient is receiving the drug.
 A trial is said to be "pivotal" if it is designed to meet statistical criteria with respect to pre-determined "endpoints," or clinical objectives, that the sponsor believes, based usually on its interactions with the relevant regulatory authority, will be sufficient for regulatory approval.
-In most cases, at least two "pivotal" Phase 3 clinical trials involving comparison of one drug to another to which superiority is claimed.
+In most cases, at least two "pivotal" Phase 3 clinical trials are necessary for approval.
+Claims regarding the superiority of one drug product over another generally must be supported by so-called head-to-head clinical trials involving comparison of one drug to another to which superiority is claimed.
 Under the PREA of 2003, an NDA also must include an assessment, generally based on clinical study data, on the safety and efficacy of a drug for all relevant pediatric populations.
 The statute provides for waivers or deferrals in certain situations but we can make no assurances that such situations will apply to us or our product candidates.